Ariescyn/EldenRing-Save-Manager/README.md

 DO NOT use this mod online, there have been reports of bans and is no longer safe to use online!

-Because of the time investment and lack of donations (6 people have donated so far) i am no longer updating or supporting this mod and moving on to develop other applications that i can monetize.
+Because of the time investment and lack of donations (6 people have donated so far) it is no longer practical to continue updating or supporting this mod and i will be moving on to develop other applications that i can monetize.
 If you have any questions you can look through the posts on Nexusmods as most of them have already discussed.

 ## Usage